temporalio/documentation/docs-src/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster.md

   - Elasticsearch v6.8 and v7.10 are explicitly supported with AWS Elasticsearch
 ---

 You can integrate Elasticsearch with your Temporal Cluster for [Advanced Visibility](/concepts/what-is-advanced-visibility) to take on the Visibility request load.
-Elasticsearch is recommended for large-scale operations on the Temporal Cluster, and is required if you use Cassandra as your [Persistence store](/concepts/what-is-a-temporal-cluster#persistence).
+Elasticsearch is recommended for large-scale operations on the Temporal Cluster.

 To integrate Elasticsearch with your Temporal Cluster, edit the `persistence` section of your `development.yaml` configuration file and run the index schema setup commands.